nextcloud/notes-android/FAQ.md

 2. import your account on your smartphone
 3. put your notes back to the original folder step by step and sync everytime you put some notes back

+### `IllegalStateException: Duplicate key`

+This is issue was caused by a bug which was present in the Notes Android app between `3.4.0` and `3.4.10`.
+It has been fixed in `3.4.11`, though it created a corrupt database state which is not recoverable automatically without data loss.
+It is therefore required to [clear the storage of the Notes Android app](#tokenmismatchexception-and-all-others) and import your account again from scratch.
+Make sure to backup unsynchronized changes before doing this.

 ### `NextcloudFilesAppAccountNotFoundException`

 We are not yet sure what exactly causes this issue, but investigate it by [adding more debug logs to recent versions](https://github.com/stefan-niedermann/nextcloud-notes/issues/1256#issuecomment-859505153).
 In theory this might happen if an already imported account has been deleted in the Nextcloud app.